rrbn/netpoint9/README.md

 ```bash
 chmod 600 /etc/ssh/authorized_keys
 ```
-But it is possible to set a crypted root password with xrootpwd=CRYPTROOTPWD kernel param.
+Although it is possible to set a crypted root password with xrootpwd=CRYPTROOTPWD kernel param.
 You can generate a crypted password with:
 ```bash
 mkpasswd ROOTPWD
 ```